coder/coder/docs/admin/workspaceproxies.md

 ## Requirements

-- The [Coder CLI](../cli.md) must installed on and authenticated as a user with the Owner role.
+- The [Coder CLI](../cli.md) must be installed and authenticated as a user with the Owner role.

 ## Step 1: Create the proxy